Olksdrd/telegram-live-parser/README.md

 ### Using Parsers

-Launch live parser `python src/live_parser.py`.
+Launch live parser `python src/live_parser.py` or `docker compose up -d --build parser`.
 It will use already existing session file to login without confirmation code.

 Alternatively, parse channel history with `python src/channel_parser.py`.
 It has multiple ways to specify number of posts to parse in `iter_messages()`:
 - `limit=n` to parse last $n$ posts from each channel